JakobGM/astrality/docs/modules.rst

 Module subdirectories
 =====================

-You can define "external modules" in files named ``config.yml`` placed within separate subdirectories of your :ref:`modules directory <modules_directory>`.
+You can define "external modules" in files named ``modules.yml`` placed within separate subdirectories of your :ref:`modules directory <modules_directory>`.
-This allows you to clean up your configuration and more easily share modules with others.

-Another advantage of using module directories is that all :ref:`context values <context>` defined in ``astrality.yml`` are available for placeholder substitution in ``config.yml``.
+You can also place ``context.yml`` within these directories, and the context values will become available for compilation in all templates.

-Astrality compiles any enabled ``config.yml`` before parsing it.
+Astrality compiles enabled ``modules.yml`` files with context from all enabled ``context.yml`` files before parsing it.
 This allows you to modify the behaviour of modules based on context, useful if you want to offer configuration options for modules.

 #.
-Define your modules in ``$ASTRALITY_CONFIG_HOME/<modules_directory>/directory/config.yml``.
+Define your modules in ``$ASTRALITY_CONFIG_HOME/<modules_directory>/directory/modules.yml``.
 #. :ref:`Enable <modules_enabled_modules>` modules from this config file by appending ``name: directory::module_name`` to ``enabled_modules``.
    Alternatively, you can enable *all* modules defined in a module directory by appending ``name: directory::*`` instead.

 By default, all module subdirectories are enabled.

-Context values defined in ``astrality.yml`` have preference above context values defined in module subdirectories, allowing you to define default context values, while still allowing others to override these values.
+Context values defined in ``context.yml`` have preference above context values defined in module subdirectories, allowing you to define default context values, while still allowing others to override these values.

 .. caution::
     All relative paths and shell commands in external modules are interpreted relative to the external module directory,